 Snowshoes are best utilized after fresh snowfall or when you start to sink into the snow wearing normal boots.
 They even provide a little traction for inclines or packed snow.
 Snowshoes widely frame your foot and lift you out of the snow so you don’t sink in.
 You might feel goofy at first but you’ll quickly get the hang of it – it’s just like walking with a wider stride.
 When you snowshoe, the snow becomes an endless playground.
-You can easily step off trail without post-holing, across snow-covered lakes and into even deeper powder.
-However, snow can be unpredictable and deceiving, so take precautions when doing so.

 When conditions are icy or you’re hiking continuously on snow-packed trails, microspikes are the way to go.
 Microspikes are chains and small spikes that slip over your shoes and while they don’t provide the “floatation” of snowshoes, they provide superior traction for your boots.
 They are small, lightweight, and easily transportable so when you come across a portion of your hike when you don’t need them, simply take them off until the trail calls for them again.